 Getting to the root of your organization’s issues with training transfer is one way to set yourself and your company ahead of the pack.
 As competition increases and resources decrease, eLearning designers’ job is becoming more important since a good course that breaks through these barriers can make a company far more competitive.

-Let’s look at the likely causes of reduced training transfer:
+Let’s look at the likely causes of poor training transfer:

-The first part of how design influences training is that it is built into the training to up the chances of transferring information in training.
-Design does this by encouraging learners to interact with the material, come up with their own ideas and apply what they’re learning within the training environment, instead of just waiting for the training to be over and then trying out the new information on the job.
+Good design encourages learners to interact with the material, come up with their own ideas and apply what they’re learning within the training environment, instead of just waiting for the training to be over and then trying out the new information on the job.

 Consider the Theories of Training: There are three main theories on a successful transfer of training.

-The first is called Theory of Identical Elements and states that training occurs when the skills in the course are identical to what is needed for the job.
+- The first is called Theory of Identical Elements and states that training occurs when the skills in the course are identical to what is needed for the job (context relevant).
 When there is a significant degree of similarity between the training environment and the workplace, there is said to be a high level of fidelity.
 When learners are able to apply what they’ve learned, this is called near transfer.
-In addition to explaining training transfer, this theory has also been used to measure how alike different jobs are.
-Where it Falls Short: Theory of Identical elements is no longer useful when the learning and work environment are different.

-Secondly, there’s Stimulus Generalization Approach.
+- Secondly, there’s Stimulus Generalization Approach.
 With this method, lessons are structured, so only the most important and relevant parts of what is needed are taught.
 This maximizes training transfer by relying on far transfer, or the learner’s ability to apply knowledge even when the work environment is not similar to the learning environment.
 For this theory to work, we identify multiple ways a single skill can be used in different work situations so we can narrow down what is most important to be taught.
-The behaviors that can be used across multiple situations are called key behaviors.
 To test learners’ transfer, we employ application assignments which are work problems which require training transfer to solve.